Unnecessary Sequels That No One Asked For

 Resurrecting the Indian Jones franchise once wasn’t enough, I suppose.

-It turns out that, yet again, The Last Crusade and its perfect ending wasn’t the last crusade.
+It turns out that, yet again, The Last Crusade and its perfect ending weren’t the last crusade.
 James Mangold’s movie tries to lean into what made the original Indiana Jones films so beloved.
 While it’s a better movie than Crystal Skull, it proves that it’s finally time to let Harrison Ford move on from his iconic character.
 And no, that doesn’t mean we need to let someone else take the mantle.

 Caddyshack 2